 (5) Herbert Spencer to A. R. Wallace, May 18, 1889, in James Marchant, Alfred Russel Wallace: Letters and Reminiscences (New York: Harper & Brothers, 1916), p.
 301. Thanks to Michael Flannery for providing me with this reference and insight.

 (6) For years, the National Association of Biology Teachers offered this definition of biological evolution: “[E]volution is understood to be the result of an unguided, unplanned process of random variation and natural selection.”
 Under criticism from Alvin Plantinga and Huston Smith (a prominent religion scholar), the NABT dropped the words “unguided, unplanned,” but the subsequent debate and discussion made it clear that that is still what they meant when talking about random variation and natural selection.
 See E.C.
-Scott (2008) “Science and Religion, Methodology and Humanism,” at: http://ncse.com/ religion/science-religion-methodology-humanism.
+Scott (2008) “Science and Religion, Methodology and Humanism,” at: https://ncse.ngo/science-and-religion-methodology-and-humanism-0.